 NIOSH Alerts Home Healthcare Workers About Latex Allergies

-NIOSH (The National Institute for Occupational Health and Safety) has published a booklet to educate Home Healthcare Workers about preventing latex allergies.
+NIOSH, The National Institute for Occupational Health and Safety, has published a booklet to educate Home Healthcare Workers about preventing latex allergies.
 Latex products are made from natural rubber, and sensitivity can develop after repeated exposure.
-Limiting exposure to latex can help prevent allergic reactions for both home healthcare workers and their clients.
+Limiting exposure to latex can help prevent allergic reactions for home healthcare workers and their clients.

-Once Natural Rubber Latex (NRL) sensitivity occurs, allergic individuals continue to experience symptoms, which have included life-threatening reactions, not only on exposure to NRL in the workplace but also upon receiving or accompanying a family member receiving healthcare services at inpatient as well as office-based settings.
+Once Natural Rubber Latex (NRL) sensitivity occurs, allergic individuals continue to experience symptoms, including life-threatening reactions, not only on exposure to NRL in the workplace but also upon receiving or accompanying a family member receiving healthcare services at inpatient as well as office-based settings.

 NIOSH: Latex AllergisLatex gloves have proved effective in preventing transmission of many infectious diseases to health care workers.
 But for some workers, exposures to latex may result in allergic reactions.
 Reports of such reactions have increased in recent years–especially among health care workers.

 OSHA: Latex AllergyAllergy to latex was first recognized in the late 1970s.
 Since then, it has become a major health concern as an increased number of people in the workplace are affected.
 Health care workers exposed to latex gloves or medical products containing latex are especially at risk.
 It is estimated that 8-12% of health care workers are latex sensitive.
 Between 1988-1992, the Federal Drug Administration (FDA) received more than 1,000 reports of adverse health effects from exposure to latex, including 15 d